yang093/react-native-webrtc/README.md

 - [Android](https://github.com/react-native-webrtc/react-native-webrtc/blob/master/Documentation/AndroidInstallation.md)

 ## Usage
-Now, you can use WebRTC like in browser.
+Now, you can use CustomWebRTC like in browser.
-In your `index.ios.js`/`index.android.js`, you can require WebRTC to import RTCPeerConnection, RTCSessionDescription, etc.
+In your `index.ios.js`/`index.android.js`, you can require CustomWebRTC to import RTCPeerConnection, RTCSessionDescription, etc.

 ```javascript
 import {